1972 NBA Finals

 The 1972 NBA World Championship Series was the championship round played at the conclusion of the 1971–72 National Basketball Association (NBA) season.
-The Western Conference champion Los Angeles Lakers defeated the Eastern Conference champion New York Knicks in five games to win their sixth title.
-The Lakers won their first NBA championship since the franchise moved to Los Angeles from Minneapolis, Minnesota.
+The Western Conference champion Los Angeles Lakers defeated the Eastern Conference champion New York Knicks in five games to win their sixth NBA title and their first since 1954, when the team was still based in Minneapolis.

 Background

 The 1972 NBA Finals was a rematch of the 1970 NBA Finals that the Knicks had won in a full seven-game series.

 Los Angeles Lakers

-The 1971-72 Lakers won a then NBA-record 69 regular season games, including 33 wins in a row—a record that still stands.
+Despite the retirement of legendary power forward Elgin Baylor, the Lakers won a then NBA-record 69 regular season games, including 33 wins in a row, a record for North American professional sports which still stands.
 The 69 wins would remain a record for the most wins in a season until the 1995–96 Chicago Bulls (who were coached by former Knicks player Phil Jackson) broke it en route to a 72-win season that also resulted in a championship.
 The Lakers were led by Wilt Chamberlain, the NBA's top rebounder that season.
 Guards Gail Goodrich and Jerry West were each among the NBA's top ten scorers.
 The Lakers were the league highest-scoring team, averaging 121 points per game.
 West also led the NBA in assists.

 Los Angeles swept a solid 57-win Chicago Bulls team in the playoffs' opening round, then defeated the defending champion Milwaukee Bucks (record of 63–19) in six games to win the Western Conference finals.
 That historic series had matched Chamberlain against Kareem Abdul-Jabbar and West against Oscar Robertson.